 Masonry & Concrete FAQs

-Over the past 29+ years, we've done the following in Minneapolis: driveways, sidewalks, patios, curbs and pool decks, and much, much more.
+Over the past 30+ years, we’ve done the following in Minneapolis: driveways, sidewalks, patios, curbs and pool decks, and much, much more.
+With all of that experience, we know you might have some questions.
+Feel free to browse the answers to some of our frequently asked questions below.
+Simply click on the question to reveal the answer.

 If maintained properly and cared for, your concrete should last over 20 years.